JuliaSoft/JuliaDexConverter/README.md

-This document is aimed to give an overview about the program configuration and to give the basic idea that stands behind.
+This document is aimed to give an overview about the program configuration and the idea which is behind.

 The sections are structured as follows: